Convergence of infinitesimal generators and stability of convex monotone semigroups

 \section{Abstract}

-Based on the convergence of their infinitesimal generators in the mixed topology, we provide a stability result for strongly continuous convex monotone semigroups on spaces of continuous functions.\ In contrast to previous results, we do not rely on the theory of viscosity solutions but use a recent comparison principle which uniquely determines the semigroup via its $\Gamma$-generator defined on the Lipschitz set and therefore resembles the classical analogue from the linear case.\ The framework also allows for discretizations both in time and space and covers a variety of applications.
-This includes Euler schemes and Yosida-type approximations for upper envelopes of families of linear semigroups, stability results and finite-difference schemes for convex HJB equations, Freidlin--Wentzell-type results and Markov chain approximations for a class of stochastic optimal control problems and continuous-time Markov processes with uncertain transition probabilities. \\ \textit{Key words:} convex monotone semigroup, infinitesimal generator, convergence of semigroups, Euler formula, optimal control, finite-difference scheme, Markov chain approximation, large deviations \\ \textit{MSC 2020:} Primary 35B35; 47H20; Secondary 47H07; 49M25; 60G65
+Based on the convergence of their infinitesimal generators in the mixed topology, we provide a stability result for strongly continuous convex monotone semigroups on spaces of continuous functions.\ In contrast to previous results, we do not rely on the theory of viscosity solutions but use a recently established comparison principle which uniquely determines semigroups via their upper $\Gamma$-generator defined on their upper Lipschitz sets and therefore resembles the classical analogue from the linear case.\ The framework also allows for discretizations both in time and space and covers a variety of applications.\ This includes Euler schemes and Yosida-type approximations for upper envelopes of families of linear semigroups, stability results and finite-difference schemes for convex HJB equations, Freidlin--Wentzell-type results and Markov chain approximations for a class of stochastic optimal control problems.